New identities for linearized gravity on the Kerr spacetime

 \section{Conclusions and outlook}

-In theorem \ref{thm:mainthm} we have shown how the Debye potential construction for linearized gravity on a vacuum spacetime of Petrov type D (generalizing the Sachs-Bergmann super-potential for linearized gravity on Minkowski space) can be used to define a complex solution $\MidMet_{ab}$ to the field equations of linearized gravity, which in view of the identity \eqref{eq:CurlDgCurlDgEK1Spin2ToLie} is essentially pure gauge.
+The main result, theorem \ref{thm:mainthm}, shows how the Debye potential construction for linearized gravity on a vacuum spacetime of Petrov type D (generalizing the Sachs-Bergmann super-potential for linearized gravity on Minkowski space) can be used to define a complex solution $\MidMet_{ab}$ to the field equations of linearized gravity, which in view of the identity \eqref{eq:CurlDgCurlDgEK1Spin2ToLie}, in the source-free case, is essentially pure gauge.
 In particular,

 is a pure gauge metric.